The American Society of Legal Advocates has selected David as a Top 40 Under 40 litigation attorney in the State of Utah for 2016.

 In addition to his 50+ criminal trials, he learned the importance of a comprehensive criminal defense.
 When acquittal was not an option, David consulted with mental health professionals, arranged for treatment, and sought sentencing alternatives that resulted in favorable outcomes for his clients.

-As an attorney for Corbett & Pankratz, PLLC, David continues to use his passion, experience, and creativity to serve his clients.
+As an attorney for Corbett & Gwilliam, PLLC, David continues to use his passion, experience, and creativity to serve his clients.
 He believes in his clients, and he explores many alternatives to solve their problems and enforce their rights.

 In addition to his law practice, David is an avid soccer player.
-He enjoys camping with his wife and three children, where he always reads Edgar Allen Poe stories by the fire.
+He enjoys camping with his wife and four children, where he always reads Edgar Allen Poe stories by the fire.
 He is fluent in Spanish.

 Areas of Practice